nginxinc/nginx-controller-lab/docs/class1/module1/lab3.rst

 Viewing analytics in the GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    1. Using the Controller GUI tab of the web browser
+    1. Select the Controller GUI tab in Chrome
-    2. Using the navigation bar select the `Analytics` menu
+    2. Using the navigation bar, select the `Analytics` menu
     3. Select the `retail-dev` Dashboard
     4. Note the traffic that you created during the previous steps